'American Idol' Reboot Has 3 Potential Problems, But The Pitch Ain't One

 With some critics still angry at E! and Disney for standing behind Seacrest, the question remains whether lingering ill-will might impact Idol's viewership.

-ABC's Solution: Play nice.
+ABC's solution: Play nice.

 One thing about the new American Idol that works in its favor: It has a huge heart.